saphcarter/italian_3200_project/Project_Acceptance_Test.md

 Expected output: audio that was recorded will be heard

-#### 2.3.3 Test C - Repeat Test A and B on different operating systems, manual test
+#### 2.3.3 Test C - Repeat Test A and B on different operating systems

 Procedure: